mikegehard/Better-Ruby-Through-Design-Principles/slides.md

 !SLIDE
 # But Ruby doesn't have interfaces?

-!NOTES
+!SLIDE
-  * What about making your classes small and single responsibility?
+# What about making your classes small and single responsibility?
-  * Makes it easier for people to learn your API.
+##Makes it easier for people to learn your API.

 !SLIDE bottom-left